grip-on-software/data-gathering/README.md

 ## Installation

-The data gathering scripts require Python version 2.7.x or 3.6+.
+The data gathering scripts and modules require Python version 2.7.x or 3.6+.
 Certain webservice daemons only work on Python 2.7.x due to dependencies.

+The scripts and modules are two separate concepts with regard to installation: the data gathering module `gatherer` must be installed so that the scripts can always locate the module.
+Additionally, the scripts and modules have dependencies which must be installed.
+This can be done in separate steps or
+together:

-Run `pip install -r requirements.txt` to install the dependencies for the data gathering scripts.
+- Optional: run `pip install -r requirements.txt` to install the dependencies for the data gathering scripts.
 Add `--user` if you do not have access to the system libraries, or do not want to store the libraries in that path but in your home directory.
+- Required: run `python setup.py install` to install the module and any missing dependencies for the data gathering module.
+Add `--user` if you do not have access to the system libraries, or do not want to store the libraries in that path but in your home directory.
+Note that some versions of `setuptools`, which is used in this step, are unable to use wheels or eggs even if they are supported by the platform.
+Due to the additional compilation time required for some source packages, running both the `pip` and `setup.py` commands may therefore be faster than only `setup.py`
-Additionally, if you want to gather Topdesk data, then run `pip install [--user] regex` (which is not installed by default because it requires compilation on Linux hosts).
+- If you want to gather Topdesk data: run `pip install [--user] regex` (which is not installed by default because it requires long compilation on Linux hosts).

-For the webservice daemons, run `pip install -r requirements-daemon.txt`, which also installs the normal dependencies.
+- For the webservice daemons: run `pip install -r requirements-daemon.txt`, which also ensures that the normal dependencies are installed.

 ## Overview

 The usual pipeline setup runs the scripts in the following order:

-- `retrieve_importer.py`: Retrieve the Java-based importer application that is used to efficiently import the scraped data into the database.
+- `scraper/retrieve_importer.py`: Retrieve the Java-based importer application that is used to efficiently import the scraped data into the database.
-- `retrieve_metrics_repository.py`: Retrieve or update project definitions and other tools to parse the definitions from repositories.
+- `scraper/retrieve_metrics_repository.py`: Retrieve or update project
+  definitions and other tools to parse the definitions from repositories.
-- `retrieve_update_trackers.py`: Retrieve update tracker files from a database that is already filled up to a certain period in time, such that the scraper can continue from the indicated checkpoints.
+- `scraper/retrieve_update_trackers.py`: Retrieve update tracker files from a database that is already filled up to a certain period in time, such that the scraper can continue from the indicated checkpoints.
-- `retrieve_dropins.py`: Retrieve dropin files that may be provided for archived projects, containing already-scraped export data.
+- `scraper/retrieve_dropins.py`: Retrieve dropin files that may be provided for archived projects, containing already-scraped export data.
-- `project_sources.py`: Retrieve source data from project definitions, which is then used for later version control gathering purposes.
+- `scraper/project_sources.py`: Retrieve source data from project definitions, which is then used for later version control gathering purposes.
-- `jira_to_json.py`: Retrieve issue changes and metadata from a JIRA instance.
+- `scraper/jira_to_json.py`: Retrieve issue changes and metadata from a JIRA instance.
-- `environment_sources.py`: Retrieve additional source data from known version control systems, based on the group/namespace/collection in which the repositories that were found earlier live.
+- `scraper/environment_sources.py`: Retrieve additional source data from known version control systems, based on the group/namespace/collection in which the repositories that were found earlier live.
-- `git_to_json.py`: Retrieve version information from Git or Subversion instances, possibly including additional information such as GitLab project data (commit comments, merge requests).
+- `scraper/git_to_json.py`: Retrieve version information from Git or Subversion instances, possibly including additional information such as GitLab project data (commit comments, merge requests).
-- `history_to_json.py`: Retrieve a history file containing measurement values for metrics during the project, or only output a reference to it.
+- `scraper/history_to_json.py`: Retrieve a history file containing measurement values for metrics during the project, or only output a reference to it.
-- `metric_options_to_json.py`: Retrieve changes to metric targets from a Subversion repository holding the project definitions.
+- `scraper/metric_options_to_json.py`: Retrieve changes to metric targets from a Subversion repository holding the project definitions.
-- `jenkins_to_json.py`: Retrieve usage statistics from a Jenkins instance.
+- `scraper/jenkins_to_json.py`: Retrieve usage statistics from a Jenkins instance.

-These scripts are already streamlined in the `jenkins-scraper.sh` script suitable for a Jenkins job, as well as in a number of Docker scripts explained in the [Docker](#docker) section.
+These scripts are already streamlined in the `scraper/jenkins.sh` script suitable for a Jenkins job, as well as in a number of Docker scripts explained in the [Docker](#docker) section.